Top 12 Most Popular Hound Dog Breeds Around the World

 The Saluki is an ancient breed that was originally bred in the Middle East for hunting game.
 Known for its graceful appearance and athletic build, the Saluki is one of the oldest dog breeds in the world.
 These dogs are independent, intelligent, and dignified, with a calm demeanor that makes them excellent companions.

 Salukis are highly affectionate with their families, but their independent nature means they can be aloof with strangers.
 They are very fast and enjoy outdoor activities like running, hiking, and playing in open spaces.
-Due to their sleek, long coat, they do require regular grooming to keep them looking their best.
+Due to their sleek, long coat, they do require regular grooming to keep them looking their best — a moisturizing coat care treatment helps maintain the silky texture that defines the breed.

 9. Afghan Hound